MinecraftU/mcu-curriculum/level_4/section_5.md

 **And we're done!** Feed your turtle coal and a building material and run the program with `room <length> <width> <height>`

 Now you're finished with the main parts of Level 4!
 Hopefully you have a good idea of how to write your own programs in the future.
 If you have any questions feel free to ask us, and remember, *the wiki is your friend*: [http://www.computercraft.info/wiki/Main_Page](http://www.computercraft.info/wiki/Main_Page)

-For additional ComputerCraft exercises, check out the appendices!